robertgarrigos/advanced_help/README.txt

 gisle (current maintainer, D7) gnuget (current maintainer, D8)

-This project has been sponsored by:Hannemyr Nye Medier AS
+This project has been sponsored by: Hannemyr Nye Medier AS